42-Short/shortinette/rust/subjects/03/README.md

 }
 ```

-Implement the right traits such that the provided `test` function compiles.
+Implement the required traits for `Time` such that the following test compiles.

 ```rust
 #[cfg(test)]